twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 ## Examples of Behavior

-Please use common sense, and do not abuse the absence of a situation listed.
+Please use common sense, and do not abuse the absence of a situation not listed.

 ### Examples of Safe Behavior